 During my childhood, teen years and early 20s, I was always perplexed by my father’s behavior—sometimes, quiet and rather sad, but at other times racing thru life with an obnoxious demeanor and energy to burn.
 When he was down he was a nicer person.
 He was much easier to be around.
 He slept a lot in his low times and he spent his waking hours when not at work lying on the couch.
 He rarely went out except to work or to shop.
 A cousin of mine said she didn’t see “Uncle Boyd” as depressed because he only came visiting when he was in his manic, too-full-of-himself persona.
 When he was in his up phase he only slept 2 to 3 hours out of 24 and was always on the go.
 He cycled over a three-year period with amazing regularity.

 The fact is only about 1 to 2% of the general population qualify as having Bipolar Disorder.
 That means if you have 100 “friends” on Facebook only one, or possibly two, are suffering with this condition.
-However, up to 20% of the general population will at some point in their life suffer a diagnosable form of depression.
-In other words clinical depression is a whole lot more common than Bipolar Disorder.
+However, up to 20% of the general population will at some point in their life suffer a form of clinical depression.
+In other words, clinical depression is a whole lot more common than Bipolar Disorder.
 Some depressions are the result of life’s circumstances (divorce, losing one’s job, moving, bereavement, etc).
 That is sometimes referred to as “situational” depression.
 However, all bipolar disorders are endogenous.
 Endogenous means they are internal and therefore have a biological origin and likely a genetic basis.
 All types of depression and Bipolar Disorder are referred to as “mood” disorders, and like I said, we all have moods.

 CYCLOTHYMIA and BIPOLAR II